-Serbia: Srbijagas plans to take 30 million euros loan for gas purchases2.
-October 2017. / News Serbia Energy
+Serbia: Srbijagas plans to take 30 million euros loan for gas purchases, News Serbia Energy

 According to Serbian media, state-owned gas distributor Srbijagas currently does not have enough funds to finance natural gas purchases for the upcoming winter season, which is why it plans to take a short-term loan in the amount of 30 million euros